stephen1hong/multimodal-document-processing/README.md

-Utilizing the Vertex Multimodal model (Gemini-1.5-Pro-001) to extract entities from unstructured invoice data, including PDFs and images.
-This project is a reproduction of Multimodal Document Processing by Sascha Heyer (https://medium.com/google-cloud/multimodal-document-processing-800adca336c7).
+Utilizing the Vertex Multimodal model (Gemini-1.5-Pro-001) to extract entities from unstructured invoice data, including PDFs and images. for more details, please refer to Multimodal Document Processing by Sascha Heyer (https://medium.com/google-cloud/multimodal-document-processing-800adca336c7).